FuuKowatty/Dockerized_Laravel_10_API_with_Next.js_13_and_JWT_Authentication/README.md

     NEXTAUTH_JWT_AGE=1209600

-Start by installing the required dependencies:
+Start by installing the required dependencies (make sure you are in client directory):

     npm install